CatarinaSilva/ARDrone2.0/ARDrone2_Gstreamer/README.md

 2. Upload the archive **arm_light.tgz**
-     *IMPORTANT:	If you have a bunch of files with names of form **pic_000124477966_w640_h360.y** you may not have space for installing.
+	* IMPORTANT:If you have a bunch of files with names of form **pic_000124477966_w640_h360.y** you may not have space for installing.
 Delete them (if you want to keep them download them to your computer but keep in mind they are useless)
 ![FTP connection to drone](https://github.com/CatarinaSilva/ARDrone2.0/blob/master/ARDrone2_Gstreamer/images/uploading.png)

 3. Close the session